OWASP/www-policy/operational/events.md

 OWASP Members, non-profit associations, and charities may apply for an OWASPx event partnership.
 For-profit companies, unincorporated associations, or individuals may not apply for an OWASPx event to protect OWASP’s non-profit status and brand.

 OWASPx events need to sign a partnership and licensing agreement and pay a licensing fee to use OWASP’s trademarks and branding.
 Such an agreement covers a single event or a series of events in a single year.
-In return, OWASP will promote the OWASPx event as per a standard local or AppSec Days event, and grant access to the OWASP Speaker’s Bureau.
+In return, OWASP will promote the OWASPx event as per a standard local or AppSec Days event and grant access to the OWASP Speaker’s Bureau.
 Access to sponsorship or attendance lists from OWASP events is explicitly not granted.

 The partner association or charity should submit a plan and budget to help assess if the event can be approved.
 No funds from OWASP will be used to promote or run the event, as all marketing, expenses, profits, liabilities, and risks belong to the partner organization.